 There are two primary types of AMD: dry AMD, which accounts for about 80% of cases, and wet AMD.
 Dry AMD progresses slowly over years, while wet AMD can cause rapid vision deterioration within weeks or months.

-AMD primarily affects central vision, causing blurriness, difficulty recognizing faces, and making straight lines appear wavy.
+AMD primarily affects central vision, leading to blurriness, difficulty recognizing faces, and distortion of straight lines.
 Peripheral vision usually remains intact.
-As the disease progresses, central vision may develop blank spots, making daily activities challenging.
+As the disease progresses, blank spots may develop in central vision, making daily activities more challenging.

-3. What are the early signs of AMD that I should watch for?
+What are the early signs of AMD to watch for?

-Early signs include difficulty reading or recognizing faces, needing brighter light for close-up work, and seeing straight lines as wavy or distorted.
-You may also notice blurry or dark spots in your central vision.
+Early signs include difficulty reading or recognizing faces, needing brighter light for close-up tasks, and seeing straight lines as wavy or distorted.
+Blurry or dark spots may also appear in central vision.

-AMD is typically diagnosed through a comprehensive eye exam, including a dilated eye exam, retinal imaging, and tests like Optical Coherence Tomography (OCT) and fluorescein angiography.
-The Amsler grid is also a useful tool for monitoring vision changes at home.
+AMD is typically diagnosed through a comprehensive eye examination, including pupil dilation, retinal imaging, and tests such as optical coherence tomography (OCT) and fluorescein angiography.
+The Amsler grid is also useful for monitoring vision changes at home.

-Treatment options depend on the type and stage of AMD.
-For dry AMD, the AREDS2 vitamin formula may slow progression.
-Wet AMD is often treated with anti-VEGF injections.
-Vision rehabilitation and assistive devices can help manage vision loss.
-Emerging treatments like gene therapy and stem cell therapy are also being researched.
+Treatment depends on the type and stage of AMD.
+Dry AMD may benefit from the AREDS2 vitamin formula to slow progression, while wet AMD is commonly treated with anti-VEGF injections.
+Vision rehabilitation and assistive devices help manage vision loss, and emerging therapies such as gene and stem cell treatments are under active investigation.

 Author